hartwigmedical/actin/molecular/README.md

 - The annotators produce either a PanelRecord or MolecularRecord.
 These both conform to the MolecularTest interface and are combined in a single list in the molecular history.
 - Molecular rules can then evaluate the molecular history.

+## Interpretation of drivers and annotation of treatment evidence and external trials

 #### 1. Annotation of mutations and characteristics